 The challenge of open-source AI

-Behind closed doors, discussions during the AI Summit highlighted the risks associated with open-source AI.
+Behind closed doors, discussions during the AI Summit highlighted the risks of AI and open-source AI.
 Open-source models, though promoting innovation, raise concerns about potential misuse by malicious actors.
 The consensus was that guardrails must be in place to protect the public from the unintended consequences of open-source AI.
 AI pioneer Yoshua Bengio stressed the importance of addressing this challenge.

 In a recent virtual panel discussion sponsored by HCLTech on X (formerly Twitter), two security experts James Caton, Global Head of Data and AI Practice at Microsoft and Andy Packham, Chief Architect and Senior Vice President of the Microsoft Ecosystem Unit at HCLTech agreed that enterprises need to be even more concerned than they already are.